 Dell XPS 13 vs Dell XPS 15: Performance

-Dell’s latest laptops both support Intel’s new 10th Gen processors, ranging from the Core i5-1035G1 to the Core i17-065G7 on the XPS 13 and up to a Core i7-10750H on the XPS 15.
-But the XPS 15 is the only notebook of the two to offer optional discrete graphics, with an Nvidia GeForce GTX 1060 Ti Max-Q GPU available in select models.
+Dell’s XPS laptops have Intel’s 12th Gen processors, ranging from the Core i5-1230U and Core i7-1250U on the XPS 13 and up to a Core i9-12900HK CPU on the XPS 15.
+But the XPS 15 is the only notebook of the two to offer optional discrete graphics, with an Nvidia GeForce RTX 3050 or RTX 3050 Ti GPU available in select models.

 But the real difference comes down to graphics.
-The XPS 13’s integrated Intel Iris Plus graphics ran the Dirt 3 racing game at a solid 58 frames per second at 1080p, but the XPS 15’s dedicated GPU nearly doubled that result at 134 fps at 1080p (not to mention 69 fps at 4K).
+The XPS 13’s integrated Intel Iris Plus graphics ran Civilization VI at a pathetic 13 frames per second at 1080p, but the XPS 15’s dedicated GPU obliterated it with an impressive result of 59 fps at 1080p.
 If you want the option of having discrete graphics for video work and light gaming, the XPS 15 is the way to go.

 Dell XPS 13 vs Dell XPS 15: Battery life

-The 1080p version of the Dell XPS 13 offers stellar battery life, lasting through 12 hours and 39 minutes of constant web surfing on our endurance test.
-The 4K version of the XPS 13 tapped out at a much shorter 8:14, as did our 4K XPS 15 at 8 hours (we’re still waiting to test a 1080p version of the XPS 15).
-The higher-end XPS models last decently long when you consider their 4K displays, but if you want superb battery life, the 1080p XPS 13 is the best we’ve tested.
+The 1080p version of the Dell XPS 13 offers stellar battery life, lasting through 13 hours and 11 minutes of constant web surfing on our endurance test.
+The XPS 15 didn't last as long, clocking in at 10 hours and 5 minutes.
+If you want a longer-lasting battery life, the XPS 13 is the better option.

 Dell XPS 13 vs Dell XPS 15: Verdict

 Choosing between the Dell XPS 13 and Dell XPS 15 ultimately comes down to your needs.
 If you want a highly portable mainstream laptop that’s great for basic work use and streaming movies and shows, the XPS 13 is an excellent pick.
-It crams lots of power into its slim design, and its battery life for the 1080p configuration is especially stellar.
+It crams lots of power into its slim design, and its battery life is especially stellar.

 If you’re more of a power user, the XPS 15 is probably a better fit for you.
-The laptop’s larger screen is more ideal for getting serious work done, and its optional discrete graphics make it a more capable machine for video editing as well as a little bit of mainstream gaming.
-You should also consider the Dell XPS 17, which crams many of the best features of both laptops into a machine with an even bigger display and higher-end graphics option.
-But no matter which model you choose, you’ll be getting one of the best Windows 10 laptops out there.
+The laptop’s larger screen is ideal for getting serious work done, and its optional discrete graphics make it a more capable machine for video editing as well as a little bit of mainstream gaming.
+But no matter which model you choose, you’ll be getting one of the best Windows 11 laptops out there.